itthinx/affiliates/readme.txt

 * Added the debugging constants AFFILIATES_DEBUG and AFFILIATES_DEBUG_ROBOTS which can be defined as true in wp-config.php to enable specific debugging.
 * Added a tool for significant storage savings that cleans database entries from robot hits under Affiliates > Settings > General > Robots.
 * WordPress 5.1 compatibility checked.
+* Using log instead of admin message to alert about potential issues during updates.
+* Fixed referral amount decimals used for display of amounts in totals section and generated files.

 == Upgrade Notice ==